Table of Contents

 It’s hit and miss, but there are people out there who are giving away unwanted dog grooming equipment.
-Try Freecycle.org, CraigsList or a local Facebook page.
+Try Freecycle.org, Craigslist or a local Facebook pages.
 You can browse the ads or submit a ‘wanted’ post and see what comes up.

 Overstocked items and end of line products can come with truly massive discounts without any compromise on quality.
 With a bit of research, you can turn up clearance sites like Dog.com.
 Scour those places and see what you can use instead of buying what's in fashion.

-As with dog grooming kits, items are generally cheaper on sites like Amazon and eBay than they are in your local store.
+As with dog grooming kits, items are generally cheaper on sites like Amazon, Chewy, Walmart and eBay than they are in your local store.
 The range of training kits is much greater too, giving you more chance of finding the right product for your specific needs.

 This is particularly important with dog training equipment.
-It’s always worth spending more money for a kit that provides a good fit, is easily adjustable, comfortable and made from durable materials.
+It’s always worth spending more money for products that provide a good fit, are easily adjustable, comfortable and made from durable materials.
 Don’t risk having to spend more because your harness rubs or your lead broke.

-Look for pet stores and online pet stores that offer a reward scheme or loyalty card.
+Look for local brick-and-mortar pet stores and online dog supplies sites that offer a reward scheme or loyalty cards.
 Clock up points and pocket the savings.

 If you’re not sure what harness to go for, then maybe you know someone you could borrow one from.
 Try before you buy.
 You may even be able to borrow or trade gear to see you through your training phase.

 Think ahead.
 Your Pointer pup is the size of a Jack Russell now, but not for long.
-Try to by training equipment that can expand as your dog grows so that you don’t have to upgrade.
+Try to buy dog training supplies that can expand as your dog grows so that you don’t have to upgrade every few months.

-Fido could get through a lot of training treats in the coming months.
-Cut your costs and know what your feeding by making your own.
+Your Fido could get through a lot of training treats in the coming months.
+Cut your costs and know what your feeding by making your own – we have over 100 videos and articles on DIY dog treats and foods recipes.
 You could save up to 50%!

-47. Free products in exchange for a review
+47. Get Free Products in Exchange for a Review

-Remember the need to keep Fido stimulated?
-That requires toys – treat dispensers, footballs, rope toys, tug toys, cuddly toys, etc… It can get costly.
-Buy tough, durable dog toys that will take a beating and last more than a few months.
-KONG dog toys are best!
+Dogs need toys for training and stimulation – treat dispensers, footballs, rope toys, tug toys, cuddly toys, and more.
+This can get costly.
+Buy only tough and durable dog toys that will take a beating and last more than a few months.
+KONG toys are great.